-Complaints can only be made by members of the Association about other members of the Association.
+Complaints can only be made by members of the Association about the Association itself or any of its members.

 - When a written complaint is received by the Association, it will be sent to the Association’s Complaints Coordinator.